PiShu-Project/pishu_eye/README.md

 # PiShu Eye

-The dataset for the cascade of detectors as well as inspirration for the code was found at:
+The dataset for the cascade of detectors as well as inspiration for the code was found at:

 https://realpython.com/blog/python/face-detection-in-python-using-a-webcam/